RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 If you get a proper response, the OCI is configured correctly and you can proceed.
 If you run into an error, ask for help from your instructor.

 Prepare a number of environment variables.
-Note: the assumptions here is a compartment called *lab-compartment* .
+Note: the assumptions here is a compartment called *lab-compartment*.
+In that compartment we will create our compute instance and we will use ASHBURN-AD-1 as our availability domain.

 ```
 export CS=$(oci iam compartment list)